 Today, see the Giant Pandas at Dujiangyan Panda Base.
 Located in the forested Sichuanese countryside around 1 hour's drive north of Chengdu, Dujiangyan offers refuge to Giant Pandas with the aim to reintroduce them into the wild.
-Later, return to Chengdu and soak up the atmosphere on lively Jinli Street, before enjoying a typical Sichuan meal this evening.
+Later, return to Chengdu and soak up the atmosphere on lively Jinli Street before a wander through Nanjiao Park.
+Tonight, dine on a typical Sichuan meal.